The-Balance-FFXIV/balance-static/content/jobs/healers/white-mage/leveling-guide.md

 **Thin Air** is another spell to help you preserve MP, allowing you to not run out as much when you are lost in the sauce of spamming Holy for AoE.

-**Tetragrammaton** allows you to have burst healing in cases where you need healing as soon as possible..
+**Tetragrammaton** gives you some extra oGCD single target healing.

 **Divine Benison** lets you focus on doing damage even more than you already were before.
 Throw this on before a trash pack pull, then start spamming your Holy can as the shield from Divine Benison can prevent most of the healing you’d need to do otherwise.